ShemeenaRawther/Codility-Interview-questions/README.md

-This project contain some of the codiltiy solved interview quesions
+This project contains some of the codiltiy solved interview questions